Follow this guide for the ultimate list of Facebook contest ideas that any kind of brand can use.

 But sometimes it can be difficult to come up with Facebook contest ideas.
-An idea that will captivate your audience and get you leads interested in the products you sell.
+You need an idea that will captivate your audience and get you leads interested in the products you sell.

 From experience, we know the worst thing you can do is give away an iPad and expect a slew of interested leads in return.
 Anyone who entered would do so only for the iPad.
 No, we know that an ideal contest has to benefit your business and your fans.

-You need to have an idea that not only captivates your audience in a way that gets them to consider your products/services, but is also simple enough for everyone participate in.
+You need to have an idea that not only captivates your audience in a way that gets them to consider your product or service but is also simple enough for everyone to participate in.

 Confused yet?
 Don’t panic.

-In this article I’ll give you 25 creative Facebook contest ideas that you can use to create highly engaging and targeted contests on your Facebook Page.
+In this article, I’ll give you 25 creative Facebook giveaway ideas and contest examples that you can use to create highly engaging and targeted contests on your Facebook Page.

 Facebook Contest Idea #1: Tell Us How You Would Use [Product] to Win it!

-This Facebook contest idea is very simple: Take a product you sell and ask people how they would use it if they owned it.
-Push people to think about something fun, interesting or unusual they would use it for.
+This Facebook giveaway idea is very simple: Take a product you sell and ask people how they would use it if they owned it.
+Push people to think about something fun, interesting, or unusual they would use it for.
 You can then give the winner the product and have them send in a picture of them using it in the way they described: Giving you some bonus user-generated content.

-It’s my personal favorite.
+It’s my personal favorite type of Facebook giveaway.
 It forces entrants to get highly engaged with your product by thinking of interesting ways to use it.
 This is great for two reasons:

 - It gets entrants thinking about reasons to use (and thereby purchase) the product – making them more likely to purchase the product if they don’t win it.